patrsc/EPEX-AT-History/README.md

 Inspired by [EPEX-DE-History](https://github.com/elgohr/EPEX-DE-History).

 Older data (currently before 2025-01-01) may be archived in the `archive` folder.
-Run the following to extract archived data into the `data` folder:
+Run the following to extract archived data into the `data` folder (after installing dependencies with `pip install .`):

 ```
 python restore_historic.py